Skip to main content

 Christian Cacciamani / Unsplash

-Dr. Martina Cecchiti and some fellow researchers knew that cats posed a danger to small animals that are vital for a functioning ecosystem, but they wanted to learn more about why cats kill animals.
+Dr. Martina Cecchiti and some fellow researchers knew that cats posed a danger to small animals that are vital for a functioning ecosystem.
+Still, they wanted to learn more about why cats kill animals.
 For example, are they hungry, lacking nutrition, or just hunting for fun?

-The researchers asked parents of typically free-ranging cats who displayed hunting behaviors in Southwest England to participate.
-They clipped some of the cats’ whiskers.
+For their study, the researchers asked parents of free-ranging, outdoor cats in Southwest England to participate.
+They clipped some of the cats’ whiskers to analyze their hunting behaviors.

-The research team told each pet parent to remove anything that might tip off prey or make it harder for the cat to successfully catch an animal, like bells and collars that could alert a bird to the cat’s presence.
-The human participants took note of any game their kitty brought home for seven weeks.
+The research team told each pet parent to remove anything that might tip off prey or make it harder for the cat to catch an animal successfully, like bells and collars that could alert a bird to the cat’s presence.
+The human participants noted any game their kitty brought home for seven weeks.

 The researchers sought to understand what interventions reduced predation, so they separated cats into trial groups and gave them a set of preventative measures to try.
-Some examples of these interventions included puzzle feeders, noise-making collars, high-protein foods, and active playtime.
+Some examples of these interventions included puzzle feeders, noise-making collars for outdoor cats, high-protein foods, and active playtime.
 The kitties’ parents continued to collect any prey and freeze it.
 The goal was to help researchers determine the best ways to minimize cats’ hunting behaviors or, at the very least, the ability to kill small animals successfully.

 The cats who had their whiskers clipped at the beginning of the study had them clipped again so researchers could analyze them.
 Why?
 The researchers wanted to evaluate the distribution of provided cat food and consumed wild prey.
 The scientists explained that when a cat eats, markers of that food show up in keratinous tissues like fur, claws, and whiskers.
-The whiskers could be collected and inspected with relatively little fuss.
+The whiskers could be collected and inspected with relatively little fuss to uncover secrets about the feline diet.

 Researchers freeze-dried the prey and food samples the study participants gave them, then ground them into powder.
 They analyzed the powder and whiskers to determine how much of a cat’s diet came from each food source.